 As great as it is to see the cannabis industry succeed as it has, it has faced numerous obstacles along the way.
 Since it’s not entirely legal throughout the country and only recreationally legal in a handful of states, access to banks has been exceedingly difficult since it’s federally regulated.
 Since marijuana is a state by state issue and illegal on a federal level, this has been an ongoing issue since the first instance of legality in Colorado.
-However, in recent times, this issue has been partially avoided due to credit unions and regional banks stepping in to fill the void.
+However, in recent times, this issue partially avoided due to credit unions and regional banks stepping in to fill the void.

-Nonetheless, with the growing field of cannabis and financial void being filled, cannabis is on its way to becoming a B2B payments innovation influencer.
+Nonetheless, with the growing field of cannabis and the financial void being filled, cannabis is on. its way to becoming a B2B payments innovation influencer.
 Although this topic appears to be a bit specific and confusing, it’s not.
 Let’s take a look at what this means and highlight what a B2B payment is, contactless payments, a CBD payment processor, and much more.

 What’s a B2B Payment?